tpluscode/shacl-test/README.md

   --command="${COMMAND}"
 ```

-Only the `--shapes` option is required.
+The `--shapes` option is required.
+Also, you must provide at least `--valid-cases` or `--invalid-cases`, lest no tests are run.
 The rest are optional.

 `--shapes` can be a filesystem path or URL and include [`code:imports`](https://github.com/zazuko/rdf-transform-graph-imports).